Welcome

 HTML

-mostly for the liquid layout (change the width of your browser window
+chunk of CSS, mostly for the liquid layout (change the width of your

-to see that at work) and the occasional closable little boxes on the
+browser window to see that at work) and the occasional closable little

 There are a few lines of Javascript for closing (and reopening) these